remuollinen/cottage-vacation/README.md

 # Cottage vacation website

-**No real vacation services**

 This is a website for a cottage vacation, including several log cabins and saunas.
-The pages display information about the cottages, their locations and some pictures.
+The pages display information about the cottages, their location and some images.

 - Images from unsplash.com